Pixboost/website-hugo-theme/site/content/blog/5x-free-image-cdn/index.md

 ---
-title: "Changes to pricing and plans"
+title: "5x Free Image CDN and new All Included plan"
 date: 2022-01-08T12:04:21Z
-description: We updated prices on our Image CDN, and made our Free plan 5 times bigger.
+description: We updated prices on our Image CDN and made our Free plan 5 times bigger.
 image: surprise.jpg
 draft: false
 v2: true